2. Finding Building Land for a New House in France

 A building plot in France is called a terrain a bâtir.

-Local agents, newspapers and internet sites will all have building land advertised for sale.
+Local agents, newspapers and on-line sites will all have building land advertised for sale.

 However, it is not the only way to find a site, for land zoned for construction may not always be on the market and land that might be available for construction may not yet have received planning permission.